Schlsn/findbestclinic.com/README.md

 [IVF Czech Republic](https://ivfon.com/location/czech-republic/)

-This website, findbestclinic.com, is designed to help users find the best fertility clinics, specifically focusing on IVF and egg donation services in Greece.
+This website, findbestclinic.com, is designed to help users find the best fertility clinics, specifically focusing on IVF and egg donation services.
 Key features include:

 1. Search and Comparison: Users can select specific treatments and search by country or city to find clinics tailored to their needs.